Foundations of Exceptionality – EDSP 521

 Interview Assignment

-Using the provided questionnaire, the candidate will interview an adult family member of an individual with exceptionalities to inquire about his/her school experiences.
+Using the questionnaire provided on the assignment template, the candidate will interview an adult family member of an individual with exceptionalities to inquire about their experiences.
 The candidate is responsible for locating this person and must not contact the School of Education Field Office.
 Afterwards, the candidate will write an interview summary of at least 500 words and a conclusion of at least 500 words in current APA format.
-The summary must include at least 1 journal article and the course textbook as references.
+The summary must include at least one journal article and the course textbook as references.
 (CLO: A, C, D, F)

 Pre-ed TPA Practice Task 2 Assignment or IRIS Center Online Learning Module Assignment